No results found

-Home / Economy / Articles / Where are rents rising post COVID-19?
+Home / Economy / Articles / How much have rents increased post-COVID 19 (or since 2020)?

 Housing prices jumped during the COVID-19 pandemic as remote work caused many Americans to reconsider their living situations.
 Rent prices also rose, with inflation-adjusted median rent growing from $1,163 in 2019 to $1,191 in 2021, according to the US Census Bureau.